 This took everyone by surprise since Balestre had always been a strong defender of the commercial aspects of the sport without the slightest prior concern for safety.
 Right away, it was highly seen as a “political” decision to quickly appease the criticisms that the sport was now facing and quench the hysteria fuelled by the media.
 This unilateral decision outraged many rally insiders, including Peugeot Talbot Sport’s boss Jean Todt, claiming that the decision was rushed, without proper discussion with the rally teams, and without the two-year notice set in the regulations themselves.

 However, in Balestre’s opinion, this clause could be disregarded when safety was in play.
 What is less known outside the closely-knit motorsport world is that Jean-Marie Balestre was a highly unpredictable and power-hungry person, often characterised by his peers with such terms as pompous, ignorant, impudent, snobby, hypocritical, and loutish, among other well-earned degoratories, so what Balestre actually meant is that he could do what he wanted.
 Balestre’s demeanour wasn’t helped by the fact that he also became FIA President earlier that year.
-His egocentric speech that barred the Toyota team winners from their well-earned spotlight at the Côte d’Ivoire Rally was a good example of his typical behaviour.
+His egocentric speech that barred the Toyota team from their well-earned winner’s spotlight at the Côte d’Ivoire Rally was a good example of his typical behaviour.

 There was much unrest within the manufacturers, including the works drivers, so they all came to the FISA with pleas for another resolution to Group B’s unilateral ban.
-These talks were however seriously dashed when another deadly incident occurred at the ADAC Rallye Hessen, but a few weeks after Toivonen and Cresto’s deaths, when Formula One pilot Marc Surer crashed his Ford RS200 into a tree at high speeds, unfortunately killing his co-driver Michel Wyder.
+These talks were however seriously dashed when another deadly incident occurred at the ADAC Rallye Hessen, only a few weeks after Toivonen and Cresto’s deaths, when Formula One pilot Marc Surer crashed his Ford RS200 into a tree at high speed, unfortunately killing his co-driver Michel Wyder.
 Surer would remain in a coma for three weeks after the crash.

-Similarly to the Santos incident, this was Surer’s first outing with the Ford supercar, albeit his F1 experience made him a quite capable driver by default.
+Similarly to the Santos incident, this was Surer’s first major outing with the Ford supercar, albeit his F1 experience made him a quite capable driver by default.
 However, this somewhat proved to Group B’s various detractors that the cars were blatantly dangerous.
 A quite graphic video of Surer’s crash is available HERE.

-Yet most of the BPICA members would fight on and presented the FISA with various plans to make use of the stillborn Group S category to save their multi-million investments.
+Yet, most of the BPICA members would fight on and presented the FISA with various plans to make use of the stillborn Group S category to save their multi-million investments.
 In October of 1986, in response to these proposals, a somewhat reluctant Balestre and the FISA Executive Committee created provisions to replace Group B with Group S but with a much revised and stricter set of regulations to truly control the speeds of the cars.
 The new Group S propositions, which were seen as keeping the high performance standards of Group B but in a much safer environment for both drivers and spectators, were then planned to take effect on January 1st 1987 – one year ahead of the original schedule.

-However, mere days after this announcement, Balestre and his Committee went back on their decision and re-annulled Group S. In a sort of mea culpa, the FISA admitted to not have foreseen how fast Group B cars would become in just a few years and their utter failure to control the regulations which led manufacturers to exploit them: a mistake that they feared would repeat itself with Group S. That was the “official” story but insiders suspected that it was all a masquerade in the grand ballet of politics.
+However, mere days after this announcement, Balestre and his Committee went back on their decision and re-annulled Group S. In a sort of mea culpa, the FISA admitted to not have foreseen how fast Group B cars would become in just a few years and their utter failure to control the regulations which led manufacturers to exploit them: a mistake that they feared would repeat itself with Group S. That was the “official” story but insiders suspected that it was all a masquerade in the grand ballet of motorsport politics.

 The 1987 Group A replacement formula was therefore made official again and this time without possibility of appeal.
 However the ban on the Group B cars would be limited to the B/12 and B/11 classes for cars who ran engines of more than 1600 cc (including with the 1.4 multiplier for forced induction).
 The lower displacement B/9 and B/10 cars were allowed to compete in their non-evolution form up until the expiration of their respective homologations.
 The “Golden Era” of rallying was unequivocally officially over.